 I asked what they said, but Catherine and Ralph wouldn’t tell me.
 I asked how their testimony could be relevant, given that they were too far away at the lunch to have seen anything, but again they wouldn’t tell me.

-Nor had they checked to see if Joey had interfered with her witnesses, nor given me the chance to cross-examine my accusers, nor the chance to produce witnesses in my defense, if only to attest to my character.
+Nor had they done anything to prevent Joey from tampering with her witnesses, nor given me the chance to cross-examine my accusers or to produce witnesses in my defense, if only to attest to my character.
 There was CCTV at the restaurant that might clarify the matter, I said.
 Had they tried to obtain it?
 They hadn’t.

 I asked them what in the hells kind of investigation they’d conducted, then.
 Ralph told me I’d been offered a way out through apologizing, but I’d refused to take it.
 They told me that they’d consulted their lawyers, and under Hong Kong law I had virtually no rights as an employee since I’d been working there for less than two years and they could fire me for any reason or no reason at all, but were offering to let me resign.

 I threw their offer back in their faces.
-They tried to get me to sign a document that waived any legal rights I might have, and I threw that back in their faces too.
 Soon after I left, many of my former colleagues asked me what happened.